 For an ecology of the mind.

-This exhibition is made possible with the support of the City of Rotterdam, the Mondriaan Fund and International Institute of Social History (IISH), Amsterdam.
+Eden Hotel is supported by the Municipality of Rotterdam, the Mondriaan Fund, and the International Institute of Social History (IISH), Amsterdam.